-This is why the number of values for each group is limited.
-This limit is the value of JsonGrpSize whose default value is 10 but can be set using the JsonSet_Grp_Size function18.
+Therefore, the number of values for each group is limited.
+This limit is the value of JsonGrpSize whose default value is 10 but can be set using the JsonSet\Grp\Size function.
 Nevertheless, working on a larger table is possible, but only after setting JsonGrpSize to the ceiling of the number of rows per group for the table.
 Try not to set it to a very large value to avoid memory exhaustion.

-Json_Object_Grp(arg1,arg2)
+Json\Object\Grp(arg1,arg2)

-This function works like Json_Array_Grp.
+This function works like Json\Array\Grp.
 It makes a JSON object filled with values passed from its first argument.
 Values passed from the second argument will be the keys associated with the values.